 Anger education in action

 Lauren Ostrowski is an ACA member and LPC at a community counseling agency in Pottstown, Pa.
 She developed a strong interest in anger management during her neophyte days as a counselor because she noticed how deeply some of her clients experienced anger and how strongly connected the emotion was to the other issues they were facing.
 She says she always aims to teach her clients that everyone is entitled to be angry if they truly feel that way.
-“What matters is what we do when we are angry or intensely emotional and whether certain reactions are safe and healthy for all involved,”
+“What matters is what we do when we are angry or intensely emotional and whether certain reactions are safe and healthy for all involved,” she says.

 In her experience, Ostrowski has found that listening is the most important step in understanding the roots of a client’s presentation of anger.
 “While clients will often state that they have no idea what makes them angry, a few sentences later, they are unknowingly talking about their triggers,” she says.